NOV. 30: MATH CURRICULUM PARENT MEETINGS

 The Citizens' Oversight Committee (COC) meeting dates and minutes will be posted on ElectronicSchoolBoard.
 The meetings will be held in the District Office Board Room located at 546 S. Citrus Avenue, Azusa - for more information please click on the ElectronicSchoolBoard link located on the Board of Education webpage under quick links.
 You may also contact the District Office at (626) 967-6211 for further inquiries.

 Mandated Child Abuse Reporting Detection Online Training

-Please read the attached bulletin regarding the online training, DEADLINE is September 29, 2015.
+Please read the attached regarding online training

 Classified Employee of the Year